sdivakarrajesh/Google-Sheet-Java-API/README.md

 ##  WHAT THIS APP DOES?

- This app contains sample code on how to implement the Google SpreadSheet API properly.
+ This app contains sample code on how to implement the Google SpreadSheet API and Google Sign-In(Android Client API).
 For the time being I have just implemented the methods to read and write(Append to be more specific) using the java client library.
  More code for achieving different features can be found in the [official documentation](https://developers.google.com/sheets/api/reference/rest/)

 To use this code